I’m Claire Johnson

 A little bit of what I do

-I joined IFF Research after 20 years working in labour market and skills research for Ipsos MORI, the Institute for Employment Studies (IES), and the Institute for Employment Research (IER), with a spell at the National Audit Office.
+I joined IFF Research in 2017 after 20 years working in education and skills-related research at Ipsos MORI, the Institute for Employment Studies (IES), and the Institute for Employment Research (IER).
 I’m experienced in quantitative and qualitative methods and have particular expertise in programme/ policy evaluation including theory of change development.
-I mainly work in Learning & Skills, including research on careers advice, apprenticeships, young people’s transitions from education to work, and evaluations of policies to support unemployed people to improve their skills.
-I’ve also directed lots of studies on Work & Welfare, most recently on families’ experiences of Universal Credit.
+I mainly work on research and evaluation spanning early years, schools and further education, children’s social care and adult skills.

 What I’ve achieved